 Focusing on hands-on learning allows our students to discover their strengths:

-In traditional core curriculum, you often find students who excel in one subject but have trouble in the rest, which can make them detest going to school.
+In a traditional core curriculum, you often find students who excel in one subject but have trouble in the rest, which can make them detest going to school.

 Rather than trying to fit these students into a mold of what traditional schools deem important, STEM/STEAM education allows students to focus on their strengths and learn in a more hands-on way which can increase engagement and interest in the subject.
-By working with your hands in addition to learning from a book, students can discover their skills and what they enjoy much earlier in their educational career.
+By working with their hands in addition to learning from a book, students can discover their skills and what they enjoy much earlier in their educational career.

 The top innovative companies need to fill their STEM/STEAM jobs – and they are willing to pay: